meta-llama/prompt-ops/README.md

 - **Fast Optimization Mode**: Get optimized prompts in seconds without a dataset
 - **Comprehensive Evaluation**: Compare original and optimized prompts with detailed metrics

-## 📚 Documentation and Examples
+## Documentation and Examples

 For more detailed information, check out these resources:

-- [📚 Quick Start Guide](docs/basic/readme.md): Get up and running with prompt-ops in 5 minutes
+- [Quick Start Guide](docs/basic/readme.md): Get up and running with prompt-ops in 5 minutes
-- [🔧 Intermediate Configuration Guide](docs/intermediate/readme.md): Learn how to configure datasets, metrics, and optimization strategies
+- [Intermediate Configuration Guide](docs/intermediate/readme.md): Learn how to configure datasets, metrics, and optimization strategies
-- [🧩 Adapter Selection Guide](docs/adapter_selection_guide.md): Choose the right adapter for your dataset format
+- [Adapter Selection Guide](docs/adapter_selection_guide.md): Choose the right adapter for your dataset format
-- [📏 Metric Selection Guide](docs/metric_selection_guide.md): Select appropriate evaluation metrics for your use case
+- [Metric Selection Guide](docs/metric_selection_guide.md): Select appropriate evaluation metrics for your use case
-- [🌐 Inference Providers Guide](docs/inference_providers.md): Configure different model providers and endpoints
+- [Inference Providers Guide](docs/inference_providers.md): Configure different model providers and endpoints

-## 👥 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.